pavelchowdhury99/python_roadmap/README.md

-# Python Roadmap from scratch
+# Python Roadmap from Scratch

 ## Basics